VHA-Xavier-Thomas/Pilot_Template_test/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+*The Pilot or DevOps Lead will configure the licensing based on product line requirements.*
  See `LICENSE.txt` for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->
-## Contact
+## Pilot Contact Information
 Your Name - [@twitter_handle](https://twitter.com/twitter_handle) - email@email_client.com
 Project Link: [https://github.com/github_username/repo_name](https://github.com/github_username/repo_name)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
 * []()
 * []()
 * []()